Skip to main content

 Dear [Hiring Manager Name],

-When the prep is clean, the line breathes.
-I want to earn my place in your kitchen by being the person who keeps a station predictable - labeled, stocked, and ready before the rush.
+When prep is clean, the whole line works better.
+I want to earn my place in your kitchen by keeping my station predictable: labeled, stocked, and ready before the rush.

-My kitchen time has been through [Culinary School / Training Program] rather than a paid commis job, so I do not lean on titles.
-I lean on habits.
-I keep a written prep checklist, I follow FIFO without shortcuts, and I log temperatures when we handle chilled items in training.
-On assessment days, I also plan my order of tasks so I do not block others: veg first, proteins last, sanitize in between, then reset the board and knives.
-I practice knife cuts to spec and weigh ingredients so portions stay consistent.
+My kitchen experience comes from [Culinary School / Training Program] rather than a paid commis role, so I rely on habits, not titles.
+I keep a written prep checklist, follow FIFO without shortcuts, and log temperatures for chilled items during training.
+On assessment days, I plan my tasks to avoid blocking others: veg first, proteins last, sanitize in between, then reset the board and knives.
+I practice knife cuts to spec and weigh ingredients for consistent portions.

-If you are worried that a junior apprentice will slow your team, here is how I avoid that.
-I ask the question once, write the standard down, then repeat it the same way the next day.
-When a sauce split during a lab service, I did not hide it.
-I flagged it early, restarted with measured heat, and kept the batch small until it held.
-The chef saw the correction, not the mistake.
+If you are concerned a junior apprentice might slow the team, here’s how I avoid that: I ask a question once, write down the standard, and repeat it the same way the next day.
+When a sauce split during lab service, I didn’t hide it - I flagged it early, restarted with measured heat, and kept the batch small until it held.
+The chef saw the correction, not just the mistake.

-I am applying to [Restaurant Name] because your menu looks disciplined, not flashy.
-That is the environment where I learn fastest: clear specs, clear timing, and a chef who cares about consistency.
+I’m applying to [Restaurant Name] because your menu values discipline over flash.
+That’s the kind of kitchen where I learn fastest: clear specs, clear timing, and a chef who values consistency.

-The next step I would welcome is a short stage focused on prep and cleaning.
-If my station is where it should be after [number] hours, we will both know this is a good fit.
+I’d welcome a short stage focused on prep and cleaning.
+If my station is where it should be after [number] hours, we’ll both know if this is a good fit.

 Sincerely,